 21 Japanese Knotweed facts – By a team of professional ecological consultants

-As experienced providers of Japanese knotweed solutions in Sussex and throughout Britain, we’re ideally placed to give our readers the facts about this remarkable yet horribly invasive and destructive plant.
+As experienced Japanese knotweed specialists in Sussex and throughout Britain, we’re ideally placed to give our readers the facts about this remarkable yet horribly invasive and destructive plant.
 Here are some facts about the plant itself, its history and the extent of its spread.

 - In its homeland – Japan, China and Taiwan – knotweed doesn’t cause anywhere near as much harm and damage as it does out of its natural context.
 This is because it has plenty of natural predators like fungal pathogens and insects.
 Sadly it doesn’t have any over here.

-- It shed its leaves in winter and looks completely dead.
+- It sheds its leaves in winter and looks completely dead.
 But don’t be fooled.
 It’ll be back in spring.

-- The plant is immune to burning.
+- The plant is practically immune to burning.
 Phoenix-like, it rises from the ashes.

 - Japanese knotweed treatment and management costs the economy millions of pounds every year.
 A DEFRA analysis estimated an astonishing country-wide price tag of £1.5 billion for its control.